stepzen-dev/stepzen-mysql/README.md

 ## Author Interface and Types
-In author.graphql, we have a similar pattern, without a materializer.
+In `author.graphql`, we have a similar pattern, without a materializer.

 ```graphql
 interface Author {